The weekly Head for Points travel trade newsletter

 The latest UK business travel news:

-Norse Atlantic adds another four US routes from Gatwick.
+Norse Atlantic launches three new routes to the Caribbean from Gatwick.

 Business travel stories we recommend from other sites: